“Life doesn’t always resemble a clear blue sky.

 I practice Yoga for the daily challenges and upheavals.”

-As I rolled out my mat, boiled myself some warm water, I had a sinking feeling that my practice was going to look very different.
+As I rolled out my mat, boiled myself some warm water, I had a sinking feeling that my practice was going to look different to yesterday’s practice.

 And it did.

-As I reached the end of my practice, I began to settle into a Pranayama practice (Breath Exercise).
+As I reached the end of my practice, I began to settle into a breath, pranayama, practice.

-In this case, it was in the way of tears, but at other times it is far less noticeable.
-(Thank goodness because I don’t think we would keep returning to our mats otherwise!)
+In my case, it was by way of tears, but at other times it can also be far less noticeable.
+(Thank goodness, I don’t think we would keep returning to our mats otherwise!)

 – Improves Immune Function